 Regional Growth Risk Management

-If population growth is accommodated with appropriate investments in infrastructure today, a region can expect to reap significant rewards in the future, such as an increase in employed residents, increases in economic prosperity and tax bases to support and sustain community services.
+If population growth is accommodated with appropriate investments in infrastructure today, a region can expect to reap significant rewards in the future, such as increases in employed residents, economic prosperity, and tax bases to support and sustain community services.

-In order to determine and analyze these, a region is required to simultaneously understand the interactions across its capital and operational departments and have actionable measures to balance its development across multiple, interconnected avenues.
+In order to determine and analyze these, a region is required to simultaneously understand the interactions across its capital operational departments and have actionable measures to balance its development across multiple interconnected avenues.

 Regional growth planning requires a holistic approach to planning, not silo-by-silo planning.
 This requires a region and its environment to be modelled as an interconnected system.
 Growth decisions are necessarily made in the context of the impacts on the entirety of the system.
 Without a holistic appraisal of the complete profile of risks and benefits associated with planning decisions, traditional economic and population analysis, no matter how accurate, will only capture a fraction of the consequences.

-Our systems-oriented approach involves modelling the region’s investments and financial accounts within the context of the larger socio-economic complex of the region so as to understand the impacts and sensitivities to economic trends, markets, geographic location mapping and the policies of other levels of government.
+Our systems-oriented approach involves modelling the region’s investments and financial accounts within the context of the larger socio-economic complex of the region.
+This is done to better understand the impacts and sensitivities to economic trends, markets, geographic location mapping, and the policies of other levels of government.
 This holistic approach allows for the appreciation that plans and decisions made today not only have pervasive impacts over time, but also across many individuals, firms, government organizations, and other stakeholders both within and outside the region.

 Rewards of Growth